Nicole Kidman: Reception and legacy

+Kidman continues to defy age-related stereotypes in Hollywood, thriving in an industry often criticized for its challenges for women over 50.
+Her ability to secure leading roles and produce compelling work highlights her resilience and determination, proving that age is no barrier to success in her career.
+Kidman’s journey inspires, challenging the industry’s norms and paving the way for other women in Hollywood.

-Kidman is known to practise method acting for many of her roles.
-It has been noted that she oftentimes transforms herself physically, mentally and emotionally in order to resemble her characters, to the point where it has adversely affected her health.
+Kidman is known to practice method acting for many of her roles.
+It has been noted that she oftentimes transforms herself physically, mentally and emotionally to resemble her characters, to the point where it has adversely affected her health.
 Mark Caro from the Los Angeles Times stated that "to Nicole Kidman, acting isn't a mere technical feat; it's the art of transformation.
 To hear her tell it, the change can be as dramatic as a caterpillar-into-butterfly metamorphosis.
 She'll be working and working to get under the skin of a character."
-W Magazine described her as a "cipher", and pointed out how "she gets under her character's skin so thoroughly, it's nearly impossible to distinguish the actress from the role.
-It's why she has become so synonymous with a few key roles [...] and why those films are so defined by Kidman's presence in them."
+W described her as a "cipher", and pointed out how "she gets under her character's skin so thoroughly, it's nearly impossible to distinguish the actress from the role.
+It's why she has become so synonymous with a few key roles ... and why those films are so defined by Kidman's presence in them."

 Scholars have also commented on her acting style and approach to roles.
 Sharon Marie Carnicke, a professor of critical studies and acting at the USC School of Dramatic Arts, mentioned that "Kidman's [acting] choices are believable and natural as reactions to the specific circumstances in her world" and described her work as "kinetic".
 Dennis Bingham, a professor of English and director of film studies at Indiana University–Purdue University Indianapolis, stated that "Kidman acts always a step or two outside the character, telegraphing her reactions, elongating the time she takes to articulate her decisions and conclusions.
 Even her emotional responses are presented as signs."
 Pam Cook, a professor of film at the University of Southampton, suggests in her biography of Kidman that "her emphasis on artifice and technique points to a conception of screen acting that looks to cinematic expression rather than to the actor's body and intentions for the realisation of character."
 Mary Luckhurst, a professor and head of the University of Bristol School of Arts with credentials in theatre and performance, stated how "she has strategically pursued a high-risk mutability and versatility, and regularly traverses between naturalist and non-naturalist roles and artforms."
 She continues saying that "she can continually test her own emotional limits, physical skills, politics, values and frames of reference" and mentions how "her conception of character acting involves metamorphosing gradually into something that she feels is so 'other' that she frequently speaks of losing herself or getting lost in the role, and her preparedness to challenge herself in this respect has continually surprised other actors, directors and producers."